wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/azure-cli-arm-commands.md

 **Commands to manage virtual networks**

 	network vnet create [options] <resource-group> <name> <location>
-Allows to create a new virtual network.
+Creates a virtual network.
 In the following example we create a virtual network named newvnet for resource group myresourcegroup in the China North region.

 	azure network vnet create myresourcegroup newvnet "China North"